ifwe/bruce/doc/troubleshooting.md

 [here](https://cwiki.apache.org/confluence/display/KAFKA/A+Guide+To+The+Kafka+Protocol#AGuideToTheKafkaProtocol-Messagesets),
 a Kafka message consists of a key and a value, either of which may be empty.
 Currently only the values are written to Bruce's discard logfiles.
-Including keys to the logfiles is future work.
-It should also be mentioned that the values are base64 encoded when written to the logfiles.
+Including keys in the logfiles is future work.
+It should also be mentioned that the values are written in base64 encoded form.

 ### Debug Logfiles